The Curriculum – David Lewis School

 PSHE-SRE

-PSHE-SRE curriculum is designed with the support of the PSHE association and is split into 6 sections.
+PSHE-SRE curriculum is designed with the support of EQUALS and the PSHE association and is split into 6 sections.
 These sections are self-awareness, self-care, support and safety, managing feelings, changing and growing, healthy lifestyles, and the world I live in.
-These sections are then broken down further into topic areas which can then be individualised to each key stage, and each student.
-By following the PSHE associations framework, students have the opportunity to experience taking and sharing responsibility, feeling positive about themselves and others, develop the ability to exercise personal autonomy, make decisions and contributions, maintain and develop relationships and celebrate achievements.
-On the purple and green pathways PSHE-SRE is not taught as a discreet lesson and is instead embedded within lessons across the curriculum to ensure that learning is relevant and person centred.
+These sections are then broken down further into topic areas which can then be individualised to each student.
+By following the EQUALS and PSHE associations framework, students have the opportunity to experience taking and sharing responsibility, feeling positive about themselves and others, develop the ability to exercise personal autonomy, make decisions and contributions, maintain and develop relationships and celebrate achievements.
+On the purple and orange pathways PSHE-SRE is not taught as a discreet lesson and is instead embedded within lessons across the curriculum to ensure that learning is relevant and person centred.
+For some classes on the green pathway PSHE-SRE is taught as a discreet lesson to cover broader topics and individual sessions are delivered to address sex and relationship education when students are ready for this.

 Citizenship

-The aim of citizenship is to provide students with the knowledge, skill and understanding to prepare them for life beyond education where they can play a full and active part in society.
-Citizenship at David Lewis School equips students with an understanding of themselves, the community around them and wider communities.
+The aim of Citizenship is to provide students with the knowledge, skill and understanding to prepare them for life beyond education where they can play a full and active part in society.
+Citizenship at David Lewis equips students with an understanding of themselves, the community around them and wider communities.
 It prepares students to take their place in society and live a life with the most independence possible.
 The rules and laws of society, managing money and planning for the future are also key areas taught in Citizenship.
+Citizenship is delivered through discreet lessons, accessing community facilities, mini enterprise, assemblies, work experience and independence.

 Creative studies includes Art, Drama, Sensory Drama, Music and Dance.
 Creative studies engages students through different mediums and allows individual talents to flourish.
 There is a vast amount of opportunity for exploration of interests within creative studies and individual interests inform teachers planning.
 The creative curriculum has strong links to literacy and numeracy and it is a fantastic opportunity for students to transfer skills learned in other lessons.